slowernews/wisdom-tldr/README.md

 True fulfillment comes from living your life, not from achievement.

 Success is Internal not External: If you want to achieve true fulfillment, then realize that happiness is internal.

+If you want to succeed at anything in your life, then forget about the Joneses.
+You don’t need the fancy car, expensive watch, or flashy toys, spend your money on experiences, on your family, and on living a lifestyle that makes you happy.
+Don’t spend it on getting into a meaningless competition with shallow and materialistic people

+Experiences worth more than material
 -->